 Data users/analysts should note that flat fee payments are common on the dental file.
-There are 3,216 dental events that are identified as being part of a flat fee payment group.
+There are 3,503 dental events that are identified as being part of a flat fee payment group.
 In general, every flat fee group should have an initial visit (stem) and at least one subsequent visit (leaf).
 There are some situations where this is not true.
-For some of these flat fee groups, the initial visit reported occurred in 2010, but the remaining visits that were part of this flat fee group occurred in 2011.
-In this case, the 2010 flat fee group represented on this file would consist of one event (the stem).
-The 2011 "leaf" events that are part of this flat fee group are not represented on the file.
-Similarly, the household respondent may have reported a flat fee group where the initial visit began in 2009 but subsequent visits occurred during 2010.
+For some of these flat fee groups, the initial visit reported occurred in 2015, but the remaining visits that were part of this flat fee group occurred in 2016.
+In this case, the 2015 flat fee group represented on this file would consist of one event (the stem).
+The 2016 "leaf" events that are part of this flat fee group are not represented on the file.
+Similarly, the household respondent may have reported a flat fee group where the initial visit began in 2014 but subsequent visits occurred during 2015.
 In this case, the initial visit would not be represented on the file.
-This 2010 flat fee group would then only consist of one or more leaf records and no stem.
+This 2015 flat fee group would then only consist of one or more leaf records and no stem.
+Please note that the crosswalk in this document lists all possible flat fee variables.